brendanzab/language-garden/lang-doc-templates/README.md

-The language was inspired by [Forester](https://github.com/jonsterling/ocaml-forester) and [Mylink](https://github.com/kalyani-tt/mylink) which use functional languages as a basis for document processing, but unlike this language are dynamically typed.
+The language was inspired by [Forester](https://github.com/jonsterling/ocaml-forester) and [Mylink](https://github.com/kalyani-tt/mylink) which use functional languages as a basis for document processing.
 Another source of inspiration was [“A Core Calculus for Documents”](https://blog.brownplt.org/2023/12/28/document-calculus.html), which uses evaluation rules to translate templates into other primitives in the core language, as opposed to elaboration.